mskelton/farm/README.md

 ## Folding Behavior

-By default, `farm` creates individual symlinks for each file (no-folding).
+By default, Farm creates individual symlinks for each file (no-folding).
 You can control this behavior:

 - `default_fold: true`: Fold directories by default (symlink entire directories)
 - `fold: [list]`: Always fold these directories/patterns